 Best Things to Do in Puerto Vallarta

-There are so many fabulous things to do in Puerto Vallarta, so it can be hard to narrow down the top attractions.
+Let’s jump into the best things to do in Puerto Vallarta.
+There are so many fabulous things to do that it can be hard to narrow down the top attractions.

 Experience the Papantla Flyers